drolbr/overpass-doc/en/preface/osm_data_model.md

 _Relations_ have a sequence of members in addition to the id and tags.
 Each member is a pair of a reference to a node, a way or a relation and a so-called role.
 The role is a text string.
-Relations were invented to represent turn restrictions and this have few required members.
+Relations were invented to represent turn restrictions and thus have few members.
 They now also serve as boundaries of countries, counties, multipolygons, and routes.
-Therefore, their formal structure varies wildly, and, for example, boundary and route relations can extend over hundreds or thousands of kilometers.
+Therefore, their formal structure varies wildly, and, in particular, boundary and route relations can extend over hundreds or thousands of kilometers.

 Relations only have geometries if a data user interprets them to have geometries.
 A relation is not required to represent a geometry.
-It is common for relations to represent multipolygons.
+Multipolygons as a type of relations are now understood almost everywhere:
-For example, if the ways in a relation form a closed ring, such relations are understood as an area.
+If the ways in a relation form closed rings, such relations are understood as an area.
 Interpretations start at the question whether the presence of the tag _area_=_yes_ is required for this.
-Other relationsm, such as routes or turn restrictions, obtain their geometry as the sum of the geometries of their members of type node and way.
+Other relations, such as routes or turn restrictions, obtain their geometry as the sum of the geometries of their members of type node and way.

 Relations on top of relations are technically possible, but have little practical relevance.
-Relations on relations also create a risk that, if the members of a single relation are modified, large amounts of data may be inadvertently affected.
+Relations on relations also create a risk that if the members of the members are also resolved until the ultimately referenced nodes, then one gets insane amounts of data.
 For that reason there are so many different approaches depending on context to resolve references of relations partially that a [whole section](../full_data/osm_types.md#rels_on_rels) is dedicated to that.